thephoeron/LLTHW/book/1-05-0-lookups-trees.md

 ((#\o #\n) (#\o #\n #\c #\e) (#\o #\n #\e) (#\o #\n #\e #\s))
 ```

 There are a couple of other ways we can vary Trie implementations.
 Firstly, we can change the representation of our `trie-map`.
 In all of the above examples, they're `alist`s, but that's not a requirement.
-It might be reasonable to make them `hash-table`s, or Trees, or even sub-Tries depending on our situation.
+It might be reasonable to make them `hash-table`s, or objects, or Trees, or even sub-Tries depending on our situation.
 Secondly, except for a few brief examples back in exercise 1.5.11, we've been dealing with Tries whose keys are strings and decompose into characters.
 Other options are possible; for example the top level might be a phrase that decomposes into words, or numbers that decompose into bits.

 We won't be investigating any of the variations at the moment though; that might happen in later chapters.